coldly/zhlang/README.md

 - Built-in ORM
 - C and JavaScript backends

 A stable 0.2 release is planned for January 2020.
-Right now ZH is in an alpha stage.
+Right now Zh is in an alpha stage.

-## Installing ZH from source
+## Installing Zh from source

 ### Linux, macOS, Windows, *BSD, Solaris, WSL, Android, Raspbian